 Message from the Chair

-The Mental Health Review Board provides an extremely important protection of a fundamental personal right - the right of all persons to liberty.
-And only under certain defined criteria under the Mental Health Act can that right be taken away.
-The criteria as set out in the Mental Health Act are as follows:
+Our Board provides an extremely important protection under s.
+7 of our Charter of Rights and Freedoms: the right of all persons to liberty.
+It is only when certain criteria are met under the Mental Health Act can that right be taken away.
+The criteria set out in the Mental Health Act are as follows:

 that the person or patient is a person who has a disorder of the mind that requires safe and effective psychiatric treatment and seriously impairs the person's ability to react appropriately to their environment or to associate with others;

 that the person or patient requires treatment in or through a designate facility;

 that the person or patient requires care, supervision and control in or through a designated facility to prevent their substantial mental or physical deterioration or for the protection of themselves or others; and

 that the person or patient cannot suitably be admitted as a voluntary patient.